Published by Cambridge University Press, 2014

 Convert currencyQuantity: 1 available

 Add to basketPaperback.
 Condition: new.
 Paperback.
 One of the perennial themes in philosophy is the problem of our access to the world around us; do our perceptual systems bring us into contact with the world as it is or does perception depend upon our individual conceptual frameworks?
 This volume of new essays examines reference as it relates to perception, action and realism, and the questions which arise if there is no neutral perspective or independent way to know the world.
 The essays discuss the nature of referring, concentrating on the way perceptual reference links us with the observable world, and go on to examine the implications of theories of perceptual reference for realism and the way in which scientific theories refer and thus connect us with the world.
 They will be of interest to a wide range of readers in philosophy of science, epistemology, philosophy of psychology, cognitive science and action theory.
 These essays discuss the nature of referring, concentrating on the way perceptual reference links us with the observable world, and go on to examine the implications of theories of perceptual reference for realism and the way in which scientific theories refer and thus connect us with the world.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.

 Published by Cambridge University Press, Cambridge, 2012